-Three trials aircraft (Osprey III stainless steel construction) were ordered for trials with serial S1699 to S1701.
+Three trials aircraft (Osprey III stainless steel construction) were ordered for trials (S1699 to S1701).
 The first was tested on twin floats, whereas the last two were fitted with a single central float and wing-tip stabilising floats.

 These were followed by production quantities of the Osprey III to Specification 10/33 with a Fairey Reed metal airscrew, dinghy (stowed in the starboard upper wing) and other modifications.
-Contracts were placed for 3 (further trials aircraft), 39 and 7 aircraft, for a total of 52 Osprey III.
+Contracts were placed for 3 (further trials aircraft), 39, 7 and 14 aircraft, for a total of 66 production Osprey III.

 By 1936 Ospreys had been deployed to 701 Squadron at RAF Kalafrana, acting in an anti-submarine and anti-piracy role.
-Over its life the Osprey saw sevice with Portugese, Spanish, Swedish and UK miltary forces.
+Over its life the Osprey saw service with Portugese, Spanish, Swedish and UK military forces.

 The final version for the Royal Navy was the Osprey IV, fitted with a Kestrel V engine.
 A total of 26 were ordered to Specification 26/35.
 These aircraft (K5742 to K5767) were later used as trainers and for target towing.